 “Moreover, we chatted with the other meetups planners and realized we have similar problems.
 Based on their experience, we decided to form a pool of 3-4 key engineers interested in advancing the technical community.
 So, we can arrange meetings regardless of the workload, sick leaves, holidays, or other personal matters.
 It also allowed us to identify new ideas and topics for future events and discuss the details.” – notes Yuriy Nakonechnyy.

 Afterward, we formed an organizational core.
 More than one person coordinates each event, and each tech direction has its lead.
 We rotated different formats of our meetups and changed the approach to selecting a theme.
 Now, engineers suggest topics, do their research, and select the most debated, up-to-date subjects.

 - discussion meetings – usually several people elaborate on one topic and prompt others to active communication and discussion;

 - meetups with a lecturer – when a topic demands more profound investigation.
 We invite speakers both from inside and the outside;

 - coding challenges;

-- joint attendance of conferences and their discussion afterwards.
+- joint attendance of conferences and their discussion afterward.

-We are planning the events for the upcoming months and take the effort to support each direction and rotate them.
+We are planning the events for the upcoming months and making an effort to support each direction and rotate them.
 We are meeting with the organizational core of each direction weekly to discuss the current state of affairs.

 Mykhailo Voitovych, Java engineer